4 ways to volunteer in nature: South Australia

 2. Volunteer Ranger Program

-If you’re looking to build up your skillset in all things conservation and challenge yourself a bit more, National Parks and Wildlife Service Volunteer Ranger program could be for you.
+If you’re looking to build up your skillset in all things conservation and challenge yourself a bit more, the National Parks and Wildlife Service Volunteer Ranger Program could be for you.
 Not only will you help out with supporting native habitat and wildlife in parks, you’ll also help visitors have better experiences through campground and facility maintenance.
 You’ll work alongside park rangers while building valuable skills and knowledge on native plants and animals.
 The Volunteer Ranger program is also a great stepping‑stone towards a full‑time role in environmental work or becoming a ranger!
-Plus, you’ll receive a free uniform and park accommodation!
+Plus, you’ll receive a uniform, access to training courses and park accommodation when volunteering on multi-day placements!

 Activities include: